whirlwin/guice-example/README.md

 ---------------

 # Running the example
-1. Run the main method inside `org.whirlwin.guice_example.Main`.
+1. Simply run `mvn exec:java` to run the example.